fleschutz/PowerShell/README.md

 * PowerShell is fully documented: see the official docs at https://docs.microsoft.com/en-us/powershell/

 **How to configure PowerShell as default shell on Linux?**

 Make sure PowerShell is installed, then use the `chsh` as follows:
-`chsh -s /bin/powershell username`
+* `chsh -s /bin/powershell username`

 **How to add the subfolder Scripts/ to the search path for command-line usage?**

 * **Windows:** open the environment variables dialogue and add the full path to Scripts/ to the system environment variable "Path"
 * **Bash or sh:** edit .profile in your home directory and add the line: PATH="$PATH:/path/to/PowerShell/Scripts"

 Script Standards
 ----------------
 Each script provides:
-1. a comment header containing a description, author, source, and license
+1. a comment header containing the description, author, source, and license
-2. prefers command-line options but may ask the user if missing
+2. prefers command-line options but may ask the user in case no option is given
 3. exits 0 for success, otherwise the error code (mostly 1)

 Feedback
 --------
-Send your email feedback to markus [at] fleschutz [dot] de.
+Send your email feedback to: markus [at] fleschutz [dot] de

 License & Copyright
 -------------------